 It’s a chilly fall day and I’m working from home, preparing for our weekly team kickoff.
 I grab a mug of hot chocolate, turn on the fireplace, light a candle, and set my Zoom background to a comfy cottage scene.
-When the meeting starts, my fellow members of the Inside Atlassian IT team pop up onscreen in similar fashion – flannel and fleece and knitwear galore.
+When the meeting starts, my fellow members of the Customer One team pop up onscreen in similar fashion – flannel and fleece and knitwear galore.
 In a word…that’s a vibe.
 A cozy vibe.

 We’re all decked out in autumn’s finest because our Chief Vibes Officer (CVO) said so.
 The CVO rotates between team members on a weekly basis – everyone gets a chance to dictate their designated week’s vibe.
 The goal of our CVO tradition is to intentionally and purposefully promote a motivating theme across the team each week, to bolster our connectedness and help us do our best work (and coziest, boldest, most innovative work).
 Plus, it’s really fun.

 Here’s how we do it, and why you should too.

 You’ll find it Merriam-Webster’s, but let’s not overthink it.
 A vibe is an ambiance, an atmosphere, an undercurrent – the embodiment of a feeling.
 So, essentially, the role of the CVO is to determine: How do I want my team to feel?
 What’s going to get us up and running on Monday, keep us motivated throughout the week, and bond us together all the while?

 We devised our CVO scheme earlier this year when our team doubled in size, as a way of getting to know and bonding with each other.
 Work-wise, we were ready to hit the ground running, but we wanted to match that spirit of productivity with a strong sense of team cohesion, knowing that it’s especially important for teams to be purposeful about relationship-building when they’re distributed.

 The importance of team connectedness